-I arrived to Ukrainian city Luhansk in the early summer of 2014 and it was still a peaceful town, but the feeling of impending disaster was already in the air and and every following day it became even stronger.
-The conflict between separatists and the official Ukrainian authorities gradually escalated into the war.
-The south-east of Ukraine was captured by the full-scale hostilities.
-This summer became the bloodiest time for the strategically important city of Luhansk.
-The locals had to survive without any water and electricity under the daily shelling.
-And each new day could become their last day.
-There always at least two armed fighting sides in any war.
-For me, as a journalist and a human being, the most important side in this conflict was the third one– ordinary people, the civilians, innocent victims of these conflicts.
-Disaster came into their lives unexpectedly.
-These people appeared the participants of the military confrontation against their will.
-They experienced the most terrible things: the death of their friends and relatives, destroyed houses and ruined lives of thousands of people.
+I arrived to the Ukrainian city of Luhansk in the early summer of 2014 and then it was still a peaceful town, but the feeling of an impending disaster was already in the air and and every following day it was getting stronger.
+The conflict between the separatists and the official Ukrainian authorities was gradually escalating into war.
+Full-scale hostilities were undertaken in the south-east of Ukraine.
+That summer became the bloodiest time for the strategically important Luhansk.
+The locals had to survive with no water and electricity under daily shelling.
+And each new day could become their last.
+In any war there are always at least two armed fighting sides.
+For me as a journalist and a human being, in that case the most important side was the third – that of the ordinary people, civilians, innocent victims of these conflicts.
+They never expected the disaster to enter their lives.
+The locals turned into military confrontation participants against their will.
+They experienced the most terrible things: their friends and relatives' deaths, destroyed houses and ruined lives of thousands.